0n3man/wifi2wifi/README.md

 # wifi 2 wifi router with openvpn client connectivity

-This repo is based on https://github.com/davidflanagan/wifi-setup.
+The bulk of this effort is based on https://github.com/davidflanagan/wifi-setup.
+I also used https://github.com/the-raspberry-pi-guy/lcd, which I've included here, to enable status reporting on an LCD screen.
 With slight modification to David's code base.
 I set up a wifi 2 wifi router with an openvpn client connection to provide access to media stored at my house.
 This give me the ability to use a firestick configured to access my